Big Momma's Vocabulator

 (n.)
 The act of chopping; a stroke.

 (n.)
-A piece chopped off; a slice or small piece, especially of
+A piece chopped off; a slice or small piece, especially of meat; as, a mutton chop.

 (n.)
 A crack or cleft.
 See Chap.